Airport Facilities

 Power is supplied to the island from a substation on the mainland via a 77 kv cable.
 Power is then sent to users from an ultra high voltage substation on the island.

-Izumisano Municipal Fire Department, Airport Branch Station
+Izumisano Municipal Fire Department, Airport Branch Office

 Set up by Izumisano city, this fire station offers general firefighting and emergency support services for the airport island.